Dietetics M.S.

 Comprehensive Examination

-Candidates will prepare a written and oral comprehensive exam that will test their ability to develop population health-based solutions to practice problems in all areas of dietetic practice.
+Candidates will prepare a written and oral comprehensive exam that will test their ability to apply evidence-based practice, incorporate nutrition science, and demonstrate leadership within the dietetic scope of practice.

 Requirements for Advancement to Candidacy for the Degree of Master of Science in Dietetics